 Moreover, the Army Field Manual expressly recognizes that "contractor employees are not the same as government employees" and that "only contractors manage, supervise, and give directions to their employees."
 Field Manual on Contractors, ¶ 1-22 (2003).
 The military thus recognizes that employees of private military contractors are not subject to military discipline and "[c]ommanders have no penal authority to compel contractor personnel to perform their duties."
-Id. at ¶ 4-45; see also Joint Chiefs of Staff, Joint Publication 4-0: Doctrine for Logistic Support of Joint Operations, V-8 (2000) ("[c]ontract employees are disciplined by the contractor").
-Titan's contract with the U.S. Army confirms this understanding.8 shareholders than to a military officer or the U.S. The lower court's observation that government. private military contractors "were subject to military direction, even if not subject to normal military discipline," 580 F.3d at 7, thus reveals a misapprehension of the fundamental legal and moral difference between contractual obligations and responsibility. and correspondingly. command between civilian and combatant status.
+Id. at ¶ 4-45; see also Joint Chiefs of Staff, Joint Publication 4-0: Doctrine for Logistic Support of Joint Operations, V-8 (2000) ("Contract employees are disciplined by the contractor.").

+Rather, a private military contractor presumptively owes a duty of care to its shareholders.
+The D.C.
+Circuit's observation that private military contractors "were subject to military direction, even if not subject to normal military discipline," Saleh, 580 F.3d at 7, thus reveals a misapprehension of the fundamental legal and moral difference between contractual obligations and command responsibility, and correspondingly, between civilian and combatant status.
 It is only the military chain of command, enforced through "normal military discipline," id., which ensures that our soldiers obtain the privileges of genuine combatant status under the law of war.
-See supra Point I(A).
-Being subject to this system of military accountability likewise entitles members of the military to immunity from a system of civilian liability for "combatant activities" during "time of war."
+See supra Section I. Being subject to this system of military accountability likewise entitles members of the military to immunity from a system of civilian liability for "combatant activities" during "time of war."
 28 U.S.C. § 2680(j).
-Indeed, insistence upon high standards and accountability is what distinguishes our fighting forces from mercenaries or unlawful combatants and is what gives our soldiers moral license to take human life on this country's behalf.
+Indeed, insistence upon high standards and accountability is what distinguishes our fighting forces from mercenaries or unlawful combatants and is what gives our soldiers moral and legal license to take human life on this country's behalf.